elastic/kibana/x-pack/plugins/security_solution/scripts/quickstart/README.md

 ### Data

 Functions to create documents with various properties.
-Initially only has a function to create a document with an arbitrary number of fields and arbitrary amount of data in each field, but should be extended with more functions to create sets of documents with specific relationships such as X total documents with Y number of unique hosts etc.
+This initial implementation has a function to create a document with an arbitrary number of fields and arbitrary amount of data in each field, but should be extended with more functions to create sets of documents with specific relationships such as X total documents with Y number of unique hosts etc.

 ### Entity Analytics